un-loop/PollProject/PART3.md

 | HTML5     |     2 |
 | Angular 2 |     3 |

 It is note immediately clear when looking at the list that Angular and Angular 2 are listed out as separate items.
 We have to read every item in the list to determine this.
 Now, imagine that the list is 100's of items long!
-Not only are we sure to make mistakes, it is cumbersome to use.
+Not only are we sure to make mistakes, such a table is cumbersome to use.
 Two methods of addressing being able to quickly find items in a list are *sorting* and *searching*.
 A search typical invovles having one or more input controls to specify a search to complete, and some method of display the results of the search, usually in a table.
 Here, you have been asked to write a *filter*.
 A filter is simply a search that is performed, "in-place".
 That is to say, the search is applied on top of an already shown set of data to limit the data shown.

 ### Sorting